What’s new in Office Platform at Build 2021

 One of the ways we have made it easier for users to access your Excel add-in and get more done is through the support for keyboard shortcut APIs.
 Office has hundreds of native keyboard shortcuts that enable power users to work more efficiently.
 Keyboard shortcuts are also critical for users with mobility or vision disabilities because they provide an alternative to using a mouse.
 This is especially powerful in Excel where you may need to repeat the same action several times during a single workflow.
 We have now made it possible for developers to configure custom keyboard shortcuts for Office Add-ins in Excel that can invoke any add-in related functionality.

 Here is one example of how you can utilize keyboard shortcuts in your add-in experience.
 In the following video, we use Ctrl+Shift+Up and Ctrl+Shift+Down to show and hide the task pane.
 This enables users to work efficiently between the task pane and the worksheet without ever reaching for their mouse.
 Read more about this API.

 Contextual Ribbon Tabs APIs

-With this requirement set, we have added more community-requested APIs, which will optimize your developer experience and help you deliver awesome experiences with a few lines of code:
+With this requirement set, we’ve added more community-requested APIs.
+These optimize your developer experience and help you deliver modern experiences with a few lines of code:

 Getting data into Excel: The InsertWorksheetsFromBase64 API saves developers time by easily bringing JSON data into Excel and leveraging pre-formatted templates.
 Explore a sample of this API.